najeal/react-native-autocomplete-search/README.md

 ### Intro / Preview

 Component to search suggestion during you write a word.
 Based on a static data list or remote data.
 You can search suggestion in static data or fetching data suggestion from an api doing the work when you send the word you write.
+If suggestion is selected, an object ({ id: XX, name: XX }) is sent back to the parent component.
+The same occurs by simply write data corresponding to one suggestion.
+The component is usable with static data or data stored remotly like an elastic index using suggest feature (ex: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters-completion.html).

 <img src="https://raw.githubusercontent.com/najeal/react-native-autocomplete-search/master/examples/result_images/react-native-autocomplete-search-complex.png" width="300" height="250"/>